christianityorigins/website/blog/_posts/2015-05-02-revisionist-history.md

 China

+The Tarim basin mummies are Tocharians, and the Kizilgaha cave portraits deprict redheaded "Chinese" people.
+Genetic studies show that indegenous people of Linzi in south east China were genetically more similar to Europeans than modern Chinese (https://eurogenes.blogspot.com/2017/07/north-european-admixture-in-han-chinese.html).

 Qin was founded by Greco-Bactrians and Seleucid "Greek" diaspora, it starts right exactly around the Greco-Bactrian city states era in Central Asia, it was started by people coming from the West right exactly bordering Central Asia during Greco-Bactrian rule, DA-QIN meaning BIG OR GREATER QIN as a word name term was used to refer to the Roman empire during the "Han dynasty" that came after Qin dynasty which means the QIN people had to have been Greco-Bactrian Seleucids since they equated with Roman type people and they came from the farthest West direction.
 Greek style coins and statues have been found from this time period, and the terracotta army was built by Greeks from Central Asia [8], to this day the Chinese currency which came about formally during Qin dynasty era is called a YUAN which is another name for YON-IONIAN Greeks etc.

 China had no chronology until the Jesuits came to the Emperor's court.
 Their oldest "ancient" records date from this period.
 Stone inscriptions and bronze engravings and a few bamboo slips survive from older times, but they were never arranged into a consistent chronology.
 If you read the Bellum Tartaricum, a pre-edit Jesuit source, it gives a very different chronology as well as info about the white Slav-like race known as the Tartarians, their rulers and their wars with China.